MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 + SQL Server support policy supports released versions over a longer time frame, but updates are less frequent.
 This support policy is in effect when you use SQL Server Setup to install a standalone R Server for Windows.

 + Simplified setup can be used to replace instance-by-instance installs of SQL Server R Services.
-This is useful if you want to switch from the SQL Server support policy to the Modern Lifecycle policy.
-To switch support policies, run simplified setup on a Windows computer that has an existing R Server instance that was previously installed using SQL Server Setup.
+This is useful if you require 9.0.1 operationalization capabilities, or if you want to switch from the SQL Server support policy to the Modern Lifecycle policy.
+To upgrade, run simplified setup on a Windows computer that has an existing R Server instance that was previously installed using SQL Server Setup.
 You will be prompted to run a tool that handles the conversion.

 ##Previously released features